soundpress/RulesOfNYC/docs/c26/index.rst

 [Additional definitions, City Planning Rules 43 RCNY § 5-02(c).]
 As used herein, the following terms shall have the indicated meanings unless noted otherwise:

 Action.[Modified by City Planning Rules 43 RCNY § 5-02(c)(2).]
-"Action" means any activity of an agency, other than an exempt action enumerated in 43 RCNY § 6-04 of this chapter, including but not limited to the following:
+"Action" means any activity of an agency, other than an exempt action enumerated in 43 RCNY § 6-04, including but not limited to the following:

    (1) non-ministerial decisions on physical activities such as construction or other activities which change the use or appearance of any natural resource or structure;